 What Makes PoE Cameras Different

 Power over Ethernet technology delivers both data and power through a single Ethernet cable.
-This elegant solution eliminates the need for separate power supplies at each camera location.
+This single-cable approach eliminates the need for separate power supplies at each camera location.
 The technology operates under several IEEE standards, each offering different power capabilities:

-PoE cameras connect directly to network switches, creating a dedicated data pathway that's immune to wireless interference.
+PoE cameras connect directly to network switches, creating a dedicated data pathway that's resistant to wireless interference.
 This hardwired approach delivers consistent performance regardless of environmental factors or network congestion.

 How WiFi Cameras Work

 Wireless security cameras transmit video data over WiFi networks while requiring separate power sources at each camera location.
-These systems leverage existing wireless infrastructure, making them attractive for businesses with robust WiFi coverage.
+These systems leverage existing wireless infrastructure, making them attractive for businesses with strong WiFi coverage.

 Performance Comparison: Speed, Reliability, and Range